- Role of a group in the experiment

 When determining a group size it is important to consider the type of experiment, for example a factorial design with many factor combinations will require fewer animals per group (everything else being equal) than a standard comparison between two or three treatment groups.
 The decision tree below can be used to help decide the type of power calculation appropriate for a particular experiment.

-Calculations for paired and unpaired t-test can be done within the EDA.
+Calculations for paired and unpaired t-test can be done within the EDA, or using the power calculator below.
 More comprehensive power analysis software is available from several sources, including Russ Lenth’s power and sample size or G Power.
 However, these tools should not be used without a thorough understanding of the parameters requested in the sample size computation and it would be preferable to seek statistical help in the first instance.

 Sample size calculation for a t-test is based on a mathematical relationship between the following parameters: effect size, variability, significance level, power and sample size; these are described below.